Bob Mathias: Political career

 Between 1967 and 1975, Mathias served four terms in the United States House of Representatives as a Republican, representing the northern San Joaquin Valley of California.
 (These were the same eight years in which Ronald Reagan served two terms as governor of California.)
 He defeated Harlan Hagen, the 14-year Democratic Party incumbent, by about 11% in the 1966 election.
 This was not too surprising because this area started to move away from its New Deal Democratic roots.
+But, like most Republicans and Democrats from California, he continued his predecessor's support of Civil Rights by voting in favor of the Civil Rights Act of 1968.

 Mathias was re-elected three times without serious difficulty, but in 1974, his Congressional district was significantly redrawn in a mid-decade state redistricting plan.
-Renumbered as the 17th, Mathias' district acquired a large section of Fresno while losing several rural areas.
+Renumbered as the 17th, Mathias's district acquired a large section of Fresno while losing several rural areas.
 Mathias was narrowly defeated for re-election by John Hans Krebs, a member of the Fresno County Board of Supervisors.
 Mathias was one of several Republicans swept out of office in the wake of the Watergate scandal.

 From June to August 1975, Mathias served as the deputy director of the Selective Service.
 Mathias was also a regional director in the unsuccessful 1976 presidential election campaign of Gerald Ford.

 Death

-Bob Mathias was diagnosed with cancer in 1996, and died from it in Fresno, California on September 2, 2006 at age 75.
+Bob Mathias was diagnosed with cancer in 1996, and died from it in Fresno, California on September 2, 2006, at age 75.
 He is interred at Tulare Cemetery in Tulare, California.
 He was survived by wife Gwen, daughters Romel, Megan, Marissa, stepdaughter Alyse Alexander, son Reiner, brothers Eugene and Jim, and sister Patricia Guerrero.

 Timeline

+Personal bests

+Information from World Athletics profile unless otherwise noted.